Tyred Out!

 A few actions have also made their way through to my desktop, most notably a set by Mike Finn - I think I was drawn by the name rather than the action, if I'm perfectly honest, but it still produces some acceptable results, though still not meeting my needs.

+Around about the same time, there were a number of photographers on Flickr who were experimenting with layered textures to various degrees of success.
 This was a completely different approach to a common theme, and was one of those huge advances that comes about from time to time that totally transformed the world of photography, and it is still progressing a-pace now.
 The thought of taking a perfectly lovely photograph and slapping over the top of it a photograph of mud or cracked and broken concrete seemed ridiculous as an idea, but with a little experimentation of blending styles and contrasts the end result somehow looked as if it had been crafted with a thickly oiled brush on a heavy, ancient canvas.

 I'll talk a lot more about my journey through texture work in future blogs, I'm sure, but before I lose your interest, and forget the point of THIS blog, I would like to tell you of a new landmark in digital photographic manipulation.
 At least I think so.
 I discovered it by chance, mentioned on a Red Bubble site by a talented photographer, Elaine Teague whose work I have been admiring for a while now, and it's called Dynamic Auto Painter.